 Iron Mountain Hot Springs

-Iron Mountain Hot Springs in Glenwood Springs, which opened summer 2015, is the newest one travelers can visit and is located on the banks of the Colorado River “New” is a relative term when we’re talking about geothermic activity that has been millions of years in the making — or a town that has been celebrating the waters’ healing properties for ages.
+Iron Mountain Hot Springs in Glenwood Springs is the newest one travelers can visit and is located on the banks of the Colorado River.
+“New” is a relative term when we’re talking about geothermic activity that has been millions of years in the making — or a town that has been celebrating the waters’ healing properties for ages.
 Long before the first settler came to Glenwood Springs in 1860, nomadic tribes bathed and soaked in the hot mineral waters, relishing their healing properties.
 Today, Glenwood Springs remains a hub of geothermal activity paired with modern-day conveniences.

 Glenwood Hot Springs Pool